dansdata-se/api/CONTRIBUTING.md

 - Known issues with the solution
 - Other relevant information

+## Database migrations

+Database migrations are generally created and applied manually by project maintainers before new deployments.
+Modifying [`schema.prisma`](./prisma/schema.prisma) is enough to get your PR accepted in most cases.
+Please do not add migrations unless discussed with a maintainer beforehand.

 ## Pull Requests

 To make review work easier, pull requests are requested to use [`fixup` commits](https://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html)